-- 1. The Town has completed a Natural Areas Inventory that identifies Significant Woodlands. - 2.
-Significant Woodlands means woodlands that are ecologically important in terms of features such as species composition, age of trees and stand history; functionally important due to its contribution to the broader landscape because of its location, size or due to the amount of forest cover in the planning area; or economically important due to site quality, species composition, or past management history.

-- Woodlands that abut another feature are considered adjacent when located within 20 m of each other.
+- 1. The Town has completed a Natural Areas Inventory that identifies significant woodlands. - 2.
+Significant woodlands means woodlands that are ecologically important in terms of features such as species composition, age of trees and stand history; functionally important due to its contribution to the broader landscape because of its location, size or due to the amount of forest cover in the planning area; or economically important due to site quality, species composition, or past management history. - 3.
+Woodlands that abut another feature are considered adjacent when located within 20 m of each other.
 To be identified as significant, one or more of the following criteria must be met: - i.
 1 hectare or greater in size; - ii.
 Any interior habitat (interior habitat is measured from 100 m from the outside edge as per the Natural Heritage Reference Manual); - iii.
-Overlapping or abutting a Natural Heritage Feature or Fish Habitat and is at least 0.5 ha in size; - iv.
-Located within a defined Natural Heritage System or provide a connecting link between two other significant features; - v.
-Located within a sensitive or threatened watershed or 50 m from a sensitive groundwater discharge, sensitive recharge, sensitive headwater area, watercourse or Fish Habitat; - vi.
+Overlapping or abutting a Natural Heritage Feature or fish habitat and is at least 0.5 ha in size; - iv.
+Located within a defined natural heritage system or provide a connecting link between two other significant features;

+- v.
+Located within a sensitive or threatened watershed or 50 m from a sensitive groundwater discharge, sensitive recharge, sensitive headwater area, watercourse or fish habitat; - vi.
 Contains a vegetation community with a provincial ranking of S1, S2 or S3 (ranked by NHIC), or a rare vegetation community, or a naturally occurring composition of native forest species that have declined significantly in the ecoregion, or contains tree species of restricted distribution such as sassafras; - vii.
 Is habitat of a woodland plant species with an S1, S2 or S3 in its ranking or an 8, 9, or 10 in its Southern Ontario Coefficient of Conservatism by the NHIC and consists of 10 or more individual stems or 100 or more sqm of leaf coverage; or - viii.
 10 or more trees per hectare greater than 100 years old or 50 cm or more in diameter. - 4.
-All Significant Woodlands identified on Schedule D: Natural Environment System Features are approximate and may be redefined through a Secondary Plan, Draft Plan of Subdivision or Condominium, or Site Plan in conjunction with an Environmental Impact Study. - 5.
-Development or site alteration within or adjacent to Significant Woodlands is only permitted where an Environmental Impact Study demonstrates that the development or site alteration will not result in degradation that threatens the health or integrity of the natural features or ecological functions.
+All significant woodlands identified on Schedule G: Natural Environment System Features are approximate and may be redefined through a Secondary Plan, Draft Plan of Subdivision or Condominium, or Site Plan in conjunction with an environmental impact study. - 5.
+No development or site alteration is permitted within the significant woodland feature.
+Development or site alteration on lands adjacent to significant woodlands may be considered where an environmental impact study demonstrates that the development or site alteration will not result in degradation that threatens the health or integrity of the natural features or ecological functions.